Kubernetes: running Minikube locally on Ubuntu using KVM

 minikube ssh

-# or this works
+# OR this works

 ssh -i ~/.minikube/machines/minikube/id_rsa docker@$(minikube ip)